zyzek/LEAPs/content/leaps/leap-8.md

 | ------------- | ------------- |
 | Lyra Security Module Stakers | 5,000,000 LYRA |

-The security moodule will be deployed onto Ethereum L1 and allow users to stake USDC to earn LYRA.
+The security module will be deployed onto Ethereum L1 and allow users to stake USDC to earn LYRA.

 #### 5. SNX stakers (October 25 - December 10)